Meet Pelenakeke Brown

 Twenty-two of Aotearoa’s best ascendant artists and collectives are showing work at the Auckland Art Gallery Toi o Tāmaki right now in Aotearoa Contemporary, an exhibition celebrating a new guard of creatives and ideas.

 The Art Paper × Aotearoa Contemporary presents conversations with the artists, exploring the work they're showing and what they’re drawing inspiration from.
-Here we speak to artist PELENAEKE BROWN about her work, Raking Scissor Grip.
+Here we speak to artist PELENAKEKE BROWN about her work, Raking Scissor Grip.

 Photography: Felix Jack